dolfin-adjoint/pyadjoint/docs/source/documentation/parallel.rst

 a major research area, and most adjoint codes that work in parallel manually adjoin the parallel communication sections of their code.

-One of the major advantages of the new high-level abstraction used in fenics-adjoint is that the problem of parallelism in adjoint codes simply disappears: indeed, there is not a single line of parallel-specific code in fenics-adjoint or pyadjoint.
+One of the major advantages of the new high-level abstraction used in dolfin-adjoint is that the problem of parallelism in adjoint codes simply disappears: indeed, there is not a single line of parallel-specific code in dolfin-adjoint or pyadjoint.
 For more details on how this works, see :doc:`the papers <../citing/index>`.

 Therefore, **if your forward model runs in parallel, your adjoint will also, with no modification.**